Dept of Field explained on wildlife photography on African photo safari…

 Professional photographer since 1992

-Typically lodges will host game drives with up to 10 guests on each vehicle.
+Typically lodges and other safari tour operators will host game drives with up to 10 guests on each vehicle.
 As a photographer you may be sharing space with people whose interest is not taking the best pictures, but seeing as much as possible in as short a space of time as they can!

 Additional load in the vehicle, as well as the extra movement of passengers will ultimately have a significant effect on the photographs you take, and the opportunities you encounter.

-Game drives with African Memory Photo Safaris will only be open to photographers, or people who are interested in photography.
+Game drives with African Memory Photo Safaris will only be open to photographers of all skills levels, or people who are interested in photography.
 Vehicles are limited to six guests, but smaller groups can be arranged on request.
 Each drive is tailored to meet the expectations and skills of the guests on board, teaching beginners how to take photos like a professional, and helping professionals get close to the action.

 African Memory takes the time to ensure that the vehicle is in the best position, with the best light possible.
-The pace is dictated by the photographers on the drive, and rather than rush from animal to animal, the time to take the best photographs possible is granted to everyone on board.
+The pace is dictated by the photographers on the drive, rather than rushing from animal to animal sighting.
+Time to take the best photographs possible is granted to everyone on board.

-Safety will always be of paramount concern, and the host will take every opportunity to give photographers a memorable and exciting experience without crossing nature’s lines or putting guests in any potential danger.
+Safety will always be of paramount concern, and I will take every opportunity to give photographers a memorable and exciting experience without crossing nature’s lines or putting guests in any potential danger.

 A lack of public vehicles adds to the peaceful atmosphere and the quiet solitude of the bush on our photo safaris.
 There will be nothing between you and nature, and nothing to disturb the peace of the animals, giving you the opportunity for the most natural photographs possible.
 Operating on a private reserve also allows African Memory the luxury of game drives at the best times for the animals, the option to go on early morning and late evening drives means the best chances of encountering animals.